icaropj/PhotozigChallenge/README.md

 2. Open Android Studio, click on *Open an existing Android Studio project* and select the project folder.
 Wait for the project to import.

-3. Create an emulator if you don't have one already, or enable ADB integration on Tools > Android > Enable ADB Integration and plugin your device.
+3. Create an emulator(Api 24) if you don't have one already, or enable ADB integration on Tools > Android > Enable ADB Integration and plugin your device.

 4. Run the project picking the device you chose on the previous step.